kubeflow/website/content/en/docs/started/workstation/minikube-linux.md

 apt-get update
 apt-get install docker-ce docker-ce-cli containerd.io
 ```

-To verify your installation, run
+To verify your installation, run:
 ```
 docker run hello-world
 ```

-The expected output should like this:
+The expected output looks like this:
 ```
 Unable to find image 'hello-world:latest' locally
 latest: Pulling from library/hello-world